dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 ```

 ## Loading the data
-As a first step, we will load the sales data from skate shops online and physical store and into BigQuery.
-In addition to the sales data we will also ingest the dlt load_info into BigQuery.
+As a first step, we will load the sales data from skate shops online and physical store into BigQuery.
+In addition to the sales data, we will also ingest the dlt load_info into BigQuery.
 This will help us track changes in our pipeline.

 ### Step 2: Adding the dlt pipeline code